tetherless-world/diabetes-pharmacology-ontology/docs/index.md

 ```

 #### Low Efficacy
-> A low capacity to bring about a desired effect.
+> The lack of expected or desired effect related to a therapy.
+[Definition Source: NCI]

 ```
+dpo:LowEfficacy rdfs:subClassOf dpo:Efficacy ;
+    owl:equivalentClass ncit:C48226 ;
+    rdfs:label "Low Efficacy"^^xsd:string ;
+    rdfs:comment "A low capacity to bring about a desired effect."^^xsd:string ;
+    skos:definition "The lack of expected or desired effect related to a therapy.
+[Definition Source: NCI]"^^xsd:string .
 ```

 ### Weight Change Potential